 Tickets for the outfield seats are a great price at 8000 kW.
-There is music, dancing and an all-round exciting atmosphere fills the stadium on game night.
-It was a great thing to do with teens in Seoul.
+There is music, dancing and an all-around exciting atmosphere fills the stadium on game night.
+It was a great thing to do with teens in Seoul at night.

 How to get to Jasmil Stadium

 Like many European cities that have a TV tower, Seoul also has an equivalent version.
 The N Seoul Tower dominates the skyline of the city from both sides of the river.
 Officially called the Namsan Tower, but known as the Seoul Tower to most in the city.

 The Namsan TV Seoul Tower sits over 240 meters high providing some of the best views you can see of Seoul.
 You will find the usual viewing points with viewfinders to look through.

 You will also find the inside Seoul exhibition that presents Seoul via 5-dimensional mapping with over 40 lasers.
 Teenagers in Seoul will find this very cool.
 Find all your options here for visiting the Seoul TV Tower